 Ghruta vs Ghrita vs Ghrta

-It’s important to note that Ghruta, also known as Ghrita, is the Ayurvedic term for ghee, which is derived from the Sanskrit word Ghrta.
-In current conversation and literature, the terms Ghruta or Ghrita and ghee are often used interchangeably, but they can have different meanings depending on how they were produced.
-If the ghee is produced using traditional Ayurveda methods, it is typically called Ayurvedic ghee or Ghruta or Ghrita.
+As noted above, Ghruta, also known as Ghrita, is the Ayurvedic term for ghee, which is derived from the Sanskrit word Ghrta.
+In current conversation and literature, the terms Ghruta and ghee can have different meanings depending on how they were produced.
+If the ghee is produced using traditional Ayurveda methods as outlined in the chart above (in that it is a clarified lipid that is made using the ancient, traditional hand crafted techniques, by way of sacred, grass fed, free range cows using raw A2 milk etc.). it is typically called Ayurvedic ghee or Ghruta or Ghrita.

 Despite the confusion between Ghrita and Ghruta, there are lots of clear differences between clarified butter vs ghee in Ayurveda.
 Hopefully, this article has clarified some of these differences for you.